Security

 Public key

-The same key signs every release tarball and the standalone Linux binaries.
+The same key signs every release tarball and the shell installer.
 Key rotation, if it ever happens, will be announced via a signed advisory in the repository and a new key published here with a 30-day overlap.

 Reporting a vulnerability